limitedmage/taskmilk/readme.txt

-ChromeMilk
+TaskMilk
-A Remember the Milk extension for Google Chrome.
+A Remember the Milk extension for Google Chrome

-ChromeMilk lets you access your tasks right from your Chrome toolbar.
+TaskMilk lets you access your tasks right from your Chrome toolbar.
 Clicking the button can show a popup with RTM's iGoogle, Gmail, or iPhone gadgets, or just open the RTM page when clicked.
 Button can also show the number of incomplete tasks due today, or a custom search.
 Go to the options page to customize the extension to your liking.